 VOIP stands for Voice Over Internet Protocol.
 This is a fancy way of saying that calls are sent via the internet, instead of relying on conventional landline/mobile networks.
-VOIP uses a mix of hardware and software technologies to achieve this.
-The hardware (physical equipment) can be based on site, but most businesses using VOIP choose cloud-based solutions instead.
+Voice over IP uses a mix of hardware and software technologies to achieve this.
+The hardware (physical equipment) can be based on site, but most businesses using voice over IP choose cloud-based solutions instead.

 The Techie Bit

-First up, if you’re only here to get the low-down on how VOIP can benefit your small business, then feel free to skip ahead.
+First up, if you’re only here to get the low-down on how voice over IP can benefit your small business, then feel free to skip ahead.
 Otherwise, read on as we look at some techie facts behind the ways that VOIP works.